The twisted coarse Baum--Connes conjecture and relative hyperbolic groups

 We now prove the coarse invariance.
 In Proposition~\ref{easiest coarse equivalence}, we assume that the coarse equivalence $f:M \to N$ restricts to a bijection between the fixed nets of $X$ and $Y$, and that it preserves the chosen Borel coverings.
 In this case, for a given a coarse $Y$-algebra $\Gamma(Y,\mathcal{A}\otimes \mathcal{K})$, we consider the coarse $X$-algebra

-Then, the proof of coarse invariance is same as that of Roe algebras, and in this case, it is not necessary to require that the coarse algebras are stable.
+Then in this case, the proof is the same as that of coarse invariance Roe algebras, and it is not necessary to require that the coarse algebras are stable.
 In Theorem~\ref{coarse equivalence}, we prove a more general coarse invariance.

 \begin{proposition} Let $f:M\to N$ be a coarse equivalence between metric spaces with bounded geometry.
 Fix a net $X$ in $M$ such that $f$ is one-to-one on $X$ and $Y:=f(X)$ is a net of $Y$, and fix Borel coverings $\{B_x\}_{x\in X}$ of $M$ and $\{C_y\}_{y\in Y}$ of $N$ satisfying the four conditions in Lemma~\ref{borel cover} and $f(B_x)\subset C_{f(x)}$ for all $x\in X$.
 For any coarse $Y$-algebra $\Gamma(Y,\mathcal{A}\otimes \mathcal{K})$ and the coarse $X$-algebra defined by $\Gamma(X,\mathcal{A}\otimes \mathcal{K}):=f^*(\Gamma(Y,\mathcal{A}\otimes \mathcal{K}))$, we have an isomorphism